equinoxel/ansible-role-swag-reverse-proxy/README.md

 Please note how the site internal URL is constructed using:
   - the `src.protocol`,
-  - the IP address for the host specified in `item.src.host` and
+  - the IP address for the host specified in `item.src.host` if found, or the `item.src.host` itself if not and
   - the `src.port`.

 ### Templates